 Description: This command configures the synchronous play delay of the Binloop reproducers.
-By default, this delay is 2 seconds , but this setting allows you to override that default if necessary.
+By default, this delay is 16 frames, but this setting allows you to override that default if necessary.
 Be warned that decreasing this delay too much will result in synchronization problems.
 The reproducers must have adequate time to load the video or audio clip before it is capable of starting playback.

-Parameters: nnn is a number between 0-127 that represents the S-Play delay setting 0 - Use Reproducer Default Delay (16 Frames) 1-127 - Delay (in frames) Get Command: Response: SD nnn Set Command: Response: nnnSD R Example: Set S-Play Delay to 16 frames: Set S-Play Delay to the Reproducer Default : 16SD 0SD
+Parameters: nnn is a number between 0-127 that represents the S-Play delay setting

+0 - Use Reproducer Default Delay (16 Frames)

+1-127 - Delay (in frames)

+Get Command: SD Response: nnn

+Set Command: nnnSD Response: R

+Example: Set S-Play Delay to 8 frames: 8SD

+Set S-Play Delay to the Reproducer Default: OSD